 mTORC1 activation models cause reduced, not enhanced liver fat

-Just as mTORC1 promotes the synthesis of cholesterol and lipids via the USP20–HMGCR axis 14, it simultaneously coordinates their export in the form of VLDL.
+Just as mTORC1 promotes the synthesis of cholesterol and lipids via the USP20–HMGCR axis 17, it simultaneously coordinates their export in the form of VLDL.
 In spite of an anabolic framing of lipid levels in the liver, Tsc1 knockout livers can clear hepatic lipid stores despite high synthetic rates.
+This paradoxical reduction in liver fat highlights a critical underappreciated role for mTORC1 in lipid export, challenging the notion that mTORC1 primarily drives lipid accumulation.

 Lactation and Nutrient Delivery